Israel David Fishman: Early life and education

 Fishman was born on February 21, 1938, in Westerly, Rhode Island, the son of Minnie C. and Benjamin Fishman.
 They were Orthodox Jews.
 His father was an ordained rabbi, although he never practiced as a clergyman.

 In September 1946, at 8 years old, Fishman entered Yeshiva Torah Vodaath in Williamsburg, New York.
 At 15 years old he was hospitalized and given electric shock therapy in an attempt to change his sexual orientation.
 He left Orthodox Judaism and was estranged from his family for decades due to his sexual orientation.

-Between 1956 and 1965 Fishman worked as office assistant.
+Between 1956 and 1965 Fishman worked as an office assistant.
 In 1958, he enrolled in the City College of New York, first as an evening student, and then enrolling full-time.
 He graduated with a B.A. degree, magna cum laude and Phi Beta Kappa, in Philosophy in 1965.
 In May 1966, he completed a Master of Library Science at the Columbia University School of Library Service.

 Librarian Career and TFGL

 "How can you be queer and Jewish orthodox?
-I have studied too much Talmud to be able to accept the fact that somebody is orthodox and queer at the same time.
+I have studied too much Talmud to be able to accept the fact that somebody is Orthodox and queer at the same time.
 Can't be!
 In order to match my sanity and my selfhood I had to leave.
 I had to rebel.
 I had to throw everything away."